corn for grain frequently asked questions

 What hybrid should I grow?

-Pioneer has the most extensive range of proven hybrids in all regions and growing environments.
+Pioneer ® Seeds Australia has the most extensive range of proven hybrids in all regions and growing environments.
 To determine the best hybrid for your growing environment click below.

 How do I maximise the yield from my crop?

-There are a few practical steps to follow to ensure your yield is maximised.
+There are a few practical steps to follow to ensure the yield from your maize crop is maximised.
 These are outlined in our Corn Workshop Booklet , a corn planting guide which provides helpful information on corn seeds, growing field corn, maize farming, planting seasons and more.

 How do I establish a market for my grain?

 Contact your local grain merchant to establish a grain marketing plan.
 Your merchant will help you to decide which market to produce grain for.
-Once you’ve determined the grain end-use, your local Pioneer Area Manager can work with you to determine the best Pioneer® brand products corn seed hybrids to buy and where is best to plant them.
+Once you’ve determined the grain end-use where, your local Pioneer ® area manager can work with you to determine the best Pioneer ® brand products corn seed hybrids to buy and where is best to plant them.

 How is grain traded?